Step 1 – Register or sign-in to the Planning Portal

 The fee estimate provided by Council relates to the lodgement of applications only.
 Further conditions relating to payment of fees, including Section 7.12 developer contributions and headworks charges may also be imposed as part of any consents.
 These fees can only be determined definitively as part of the assessment process and will be included in the conditions of consent.
 It is recommended that you contact a Council planner to determine whether or not Section 7.12 developer contributions may also be payable to Council in respect of your application.

 Step 5 – Lodge your Post Consent Application

 Council offers certification services for all new and alterations to residential and commercial projects, including Complying Development Certificates.

-If you are wishing to appoint Wentworth Shire Council as your certifier, you will be required to lodge the following post-consent application in the Planning Portal (shown as item 3 in the menu) in addition to your Complying Development Certificate application:
+If you are wishing to appoint Wentworth Shire Council as your certifier, you will be required to lodge the following post-consent application in the Planning Portal in addition to your Complying Development Certificate application:

 - Occupation Certificate Application.